wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/develop-a-ballerina-service.md

 # Develop a Ballerina Service

-Choreo allows you to develop and deploy applications using your preferred programming language.
+{{ product_name }} allows you to develop and deploy applications using your preferred programming language.
 This guide demonstrates how to deploy a service component that exposes a REST API using the [Ballerina language](https://ballerina.io/).
 No prior knowledge of Ballerina is required to follow this guide.

 A REST API is a web service that adheres to Representational State Transfer (REST) principles, using HTTP methods to access and manage resources.
-This guide walks you through building a Ballerina service component, deploying it on Choreo, and testing it with an HTTP client application.
+This guide walks you through building a Ballerina service component, deploying it on {{ product_name }}, and testing it with an HTTP client application.

 In this guide, you will:

  - Build a simple greeting service using a sample implementation.
 The service has a single resource named `greet` that accepts a query parameter as input.
- - Deploy the service in Choreo.
+ - Deploy the service in {{ product_name }}.
  - Test the service.

 ## Prerequisites

-1. If you're signing in to the Choreo Console for the first time, create an organization:
+1. If you're signing in to the {{ product_name }} Console for the first time, create an organization:
-    - Go to the [Choreo Console](https://console.choreo.dev/) and sign in.
+    - Go to the [{{ product_name }} Console](https://console.choreo.dev/) and sign in.
     - Enter a unique organization name.
 For example, `Stark Industries`.
     - Read and accept the privacy policy and terms of use.
     - Click **Create**.
 This creates the organization and opens the **Project Home** page.

-2. Fork the [Choreo samples repository](https://github.com/wso2/choreo-samples/), which contains the [sample greetings service](https://github.com/wso2/choreo-samples/tree/main/greeting-service) implementation in Ballerina.
+2. Fork the [{{ product_name }} samples repository](https://github.com/wso2/choreo-samples/), which contains the [sample greetings service](https://github.com/wso2/choreo-samples/tree/main/greeting-service) implementation in Ballerina.

 ### Learn the repository file structure